minfux/website/content/blogs/thinkpad-lid-replacement/index.md

 ### Detach the front bezel

-Start by carefully inserting a thin spudger or card between the inner edge of the bezel and the display and then work your way under until you have separated all of the glue, if any.
+Start by carefully inserting a thin spudger or card between the inner edge of the bezel and the display, and then work your way under until you have separated all the glue, if any.
 Then insert your spudger in the seam between the outer edge of the bezel and the top lid.
 Starting from a corner of the display, slowly pry the parts apart until you hear a click.
 Continue prying along the edge of the bezel until you have fully detached all the latches holding the bezel in place.
 You should now be able to carefully take off the bezel, revealing the following.

 ![Removed bezel](img/bezel.jpg "*Bezel removed from the lid.*")